 Child Protection Foundation Workshop

-School leaders and educators will learn and connect on vital and well-established workshop content plus newly developed and timely material in an accessible online format.
-This virtual workshop is designed by the same global team of experts and collaborators as our in-person workshops.
+Join other school leaders and educators to learn and connect on vital and well-established workshop content plus newly developed and timely material in an accessible online format.

 What can you expect?

-Understand the risks associated with bullying and harm between students and how to address these forms of harm effectively by engaging student voice.
+- Understand the risks associated with bullying and harm between students and how to address these forms of harm effectively by engaging the student voice

-- Recordings available of nearly all sessions for up to three weeks after the workshop.
+- Recordings and resources available to registered participants for most sessions for three weeks after the workshop closes

-- Specific issues arising from the Coronavirus outbreak and remote and blended learning environments, e.g. online grooming, receiving virtual disclosures, addressing harm in the home and adapting policies and codes of conduct to remote learning environments.
+- Specific issues arising from remote and blended learning environments, e.g., online grooming, receiving virtual disclosures, addressing harm in the home, and adapting policies and codes of conduct to remote learning environments

-- A session looking at how to safeguard young people whose voice have traditionally been marginalized, whether because of their race, sexual orientation, socio-economic status, ability or other identity markers.
+- A session looking at how to safeguard young people whose voices have traditionally been marginalized due to their race, sexual orientation, socio-economic status, ability, or other identity markers

 - Defining and understanding the causes and practices of sexual abusers